togrupe/dlive-midi-tools/README.md

    **Recommendation:** Please test it first with the delivered spreadsheet to make sure everything works properly.

-10. Console to DAW - Generates a DAW session from the current console settings
+10. Console to DAW - Generates a DAW session from the current console settings.
+This can be triggered even later, when an existing show is available on the console.
+This process doesn´t need a spreadsheet.

    ![consoletodaw](doc/console-to-daw.png)